 12. Burleigh Heads

-If you enter from the northern end off of the Gold Coast highway and turn into Goodwin Terrace you’ll find public parking here and also an excellent selection of local cafes to complete you day trip experience.
+If you enter from the northern end off of the Gold Coast Highway and turn into Goodwin Terrace you’ll find public parking here and also an excellent selection of local cafes to complete your day trip experience.

 Mooloolaba is one of my personal favourites on the Sunshine Coast.
 You have a long stretch of gorgeous sandy beach here, a shady boardwalk, many park areas, the river and a break wall between the ocean and the river that’s a popular walk and fishing spot.
 You’ll also find Sea Life Sunshine Coast which we’ve reviewed previously and a wide selection of cafes, restaurants and accommodation.

-It’s a 80 minute drive from Brisbane and makes an ideal day trip destination with so much to do.
+It’s an 80-minute drive from Brisbane and makes an ideal day trip destination with so much to do.

 14. South Stradbroke Island

 There are a number of tours that run out to South Stradbroke Island from the Gold Coast, it’s actually only 200 metres off the end of the Spit so it’s a quick trip over then you can spend your day as you wish, enjoy the facilities of the Couran Cove Resort, swim and explore the 22 km of sandy beaches & 1800 hectare conservation park.